pezra/pezra.github.io/_posts/2007-03-27-restful-resource-creation-redux.md

 One of the reasons Mr Tilkov does not like the redirected PUT approach to resource creation is that

-> it violates the original purpose of PUT, though â€” if I PUT to a > URI, I donâ€™t expect it to have different results each time I do so
+> it violates the original purpose of PUT, though â€” if I PUT to a > URI, I don't expect it to have different results each time I do so

 There is certainly one way to look at the redirected PUT request that is a little out of sync with the canonical PUT semantics but I don&#8217;t think it has any thing to do with the results or the request.
 The semantic problem I see is that a PUT is a request to store an entity at a particular URI.
 In the context of redirected PUT based resource creation is that the new entity will never be stored at the initial URI to which it is PUT.